-[†] Includes underwriting discount and rating agency, Trustee, consultant and legal fees and other expenses related to the issuance of the Series 2021A Bonds.
+Includes underwriting discount and rating agency, Trustee, consultant and legal fees and other expenses related to the Tender Offer and the issuance of the Series 2023A Bonds.

-SOURCES OF PAYMENT AND SECURITY FOR THE SERIES 2021A BONDS
+SOURCES OF PAYMENT AND SECURITY FOR THE SERIES 2023A BONDS

-The Series 2021A Bonds are payable from and secured solely by the Trust Estate pledged under the Indenture.
-The Series 2021A Bonds are equally and ratably secured and are payable solely from the Gross Receipts (subject to the provisions of the Master Trust Indenture which permit AMP to apply such Gross Receipts to the payment of AMP Operating Expenses) and certain amounts held under the Indenture.
-The Gross Receipts include payments made by the Participants under the Power Sales Contract (excluding amounts paid for transmission service and amounts representing administration fees, which are retained by AMP), the Federal Subsidy (as defined below) and the investment income on moneys and securities held by the Trustee in certain subfunds, accounts and subaccounts established pursuant to the Indenture.
+The Series 2023A Bonds are payable from and secured solely by the Trust Estate pledged under the Indenture.
+The Series 2023A Bonds are equally and ratably secured and are payable solely from the Gross Receipts (subject to the provisions of the Master Trust Indenture which permit AMP to apply such Gross Receipts to the payment of AMP Operating Expenses) and certain amounts held under the Indenture.
+The Gross Receipts include payments made by the Participants under the Power Sales Contract (excluding amounts paid for transmission service and amounts representing administration fees, which are retained by AMP), the Federal Subsidies (as defined below) and the investment income on moneys and securities held by the Trustee in certain subfunds, accounts and subaccounts established pursuant to the Indenture.
 The Gross Receipts are to be applied in accordance with the priorities established under the Indenture.